TERMS AND CONDITIONS

 11.1 Performance of the Order may involve the use of or access to products and technology of multiple origin, including the USA.
 The Seller shall comply with all applicable export laws, rules and regulations including but not limited to those of the UK, the European Union and the USA (collectively hereinafter referred to as the "Export Laws and Regulations").
 From time to time, the United Nations, the European Union (and its Member States individually) and the USA may impose trade sanctions or embargoes involving trade with a particular nation.
 The scope of the Export Laws and Regulations identified in this Clause includes such sanctions and embargoes.
 The Seller shall comply with any and all Export Laws and Regulations, and any license(s) issued there under.
 The Seller is responsible for obtaining at its cost (unless otherwise stated in the Order or Special Terms) all export authorisation(s) required to provide the Goods and/or Services to the Buyer.
 The Seller shall not re-transfer any export-controlled information (e.g. technical data, technology or software) in performance of the Order to any other person or entity (including the Seller’s dual and/or third-country national employees) without first complying with all the requirements of the applicable Export Laws and Regulations.
 Prior to any proposed re-transfer, the Seller shall first obtain the written consent of the Buyer and ensure any needed export authorisations have been obtained.

-11.3 The Seller shall comply with all applicable customs laws and regulations pertaining to the importations of the Goods and/or Services.
+11.4 The Seller shall comply with all applicable customs laws and regulations pertaining to the importations of the Goods and/or Services.
 For domestic purchase orders (that is, Orders issued to entities addressed in the same country as the Buyer), the Seller shall assume all import responsibilities.
+When requested by the Buyer, the Seller shall provide the Buyer with any documentation that is reasonably necessary for the Buyer to comply with any applicable import regulations.
 Unless otherwise agreed in writing, the Buyer will not assume any import responsibility or liabilities for customs duty and other taxes for Goods and/or Services procured through a domestic purchase order.

 12. ANTI-HUMAN TRAFFICKING